San Diego hosts Villa and Washington State - WTOP News

 San Diego; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Washington State plays San Diego after Eleonora Villa scored 20 points in Washington State’s 76-48 victory against the Saint Martin’s Saints.
+BOTTOM LINE: Washington State visits San Diego after Eleonora Villa scored 20 points in Washington State’s 76-48 win over the Saint Martin’s Saints.

 The Toreros are 3-2 in home games.
-San Diego is the top team in the WCC with 15.7 fast break points.
+San Diego has a 2-4 record against teams over .500.

 The Cougars have gone 0-4 away from home.
-Washington State is eighth in the WCC with 22.4 defensive rebounds per game led by Tara Wallack averaging 5.2.
+Washington State allows 71.1 points to opponents and has been outscored by 4.9 points per game.

-San Diego’s average of 3.0 made 3-pointers per game is 3.9 fewer made shots on average than the 6.9 per game Washington State gives up.
-Washington State averages 6.7 made 3-pointers per game this season, 1.3 more made shots on average than the 5.4 per game San Diego gives up.
+San Diego scores 66.7 points per game, 4.4 fewer points than the 71.1 Washington State gives up.
+Washington State has shot at a 41.4% clip from the field this season, 2.3 percentage points higher than the 39.1% shooting opponents of San Diego have averaged.

-The Toreros and Cougars match up Thursday for the first time in WCC play this season.
+The Toreros and Cougars square off Thursday for the first time in conference play this season.

+TOP PERFORMERS: Kylie Horstmeyer is shooting 60.0% and averaging 12.6 points for the Toreros.

-TOP PERFORMERS: Lauren McCall averages 1.2 made 3-pointers per game for the Toreros, scoring 7.0 points while shooting 35.5% from beyond the arc.
+Jenna Villa averages 1.5 made 3-pointers per game for the Cougars, scoring 5.8 points while shooting 38.6% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.